‘WrestleMania 33’ News: AJ Styles Talent Wasted On Shane McMahon Vanity Project?

-The latest SmackDown dust up featuring Styles and McMahon led to the older man entering the SmackDown ring, to declare that “AJ Styles has been complaining that he doesn’t have a match at WrestleMania 33…., well he does now.”
+The latest SmackDown dust up featuring Styles and McMahon led to the older man entering the SmackDown ring to declare that “AJ Styles has been complaining that he doesn’t have a match at WrestleMania 33… well he does now.”
 Given that the official WWE website’s report on last night’s SmackDown features no fewer than three articles about AJ Styles vs Shane McMahon, we can safely assume that the match is on for WrestleMania 33.

-It is also probably fair to say, that the WWE network has a difficult task to ensure that current stars get a boost in exposure, whilst still allowing those legends to feature.
+It is also probably fair to say the WWE has a difficult task to ensure that current stars get a boost in exposure while still allowing those legends to feature.
 Let’s be frank, if the legends didn’t turn out for WrestleMania, then the event might as well be held on the weekly SmackDown and Monday Night Raw programs.

-WrestleMania is special because it features a top-class lineup, with multiple championships on the line.
+WrestleMania is special because it features a top-class lineup with multiple championships on the line.
 It is also special because WrestleMania allows us to see men like The Undertaker, Goldberg, and Triple H in the ring for a rare appearance.
 The trick is to get the balance right.

 Sadly, many in the WWE universe believe that WWE have got it wrong this year, especially when it comes to AJ Styles vs. Shane McMahon.